 William's throat was parched, so he wandered away to see if he could find any potable water, but not before he checked both Joshua's and Suri's canteens.
 Unfortunately only one contained a mouthful of water, which William gulped down.
 Crossing the rocky terrain William moved toward what he imagined was the sound of gurgling water.
 Discovering a small sub terrestrial brook the still thirsty William sank to his knees and drank his fill.
 "That hit the spot" a sated William sighed after imbibing a bellyful of the cool liquid.

-Meanwhile Joshua awoke and found the light staff missing.
+Meanwhile, Joshua awoke and found the light staff missing.
 "William!" he hissed.
 Where was the doofus?
 Joshua was almost convinced that he should slit William's throat and take his chances with Suri alone.
 Still, they might need him.
 And his religion forbade such act of betrayal against a friendly traveling companion.
 Also, for some odd reason it seemed that Suri liked him, or had some kind of unnatural connection to the lout.

-Digging around in his pack in the pitch-blackness Joshua found the medium sized leather pouch he was looking for.
+Digging around in his pack in the pitch-blackness Joshua found the medium-sized leather pouch he was looking for.
 Opening it, the half-elven cleric withdrew a small item wrapped in cloth.
 Unwrapping the cloth revealed a coin from which an eerie light emanated.
-Clearly it would not have been prudent to travel below the earth without a back up light source, and this light spell powered coin was his.
+Clearly it would not have been prudent to travel below the earth without a back-up light source, and this light spell powered coin was his.

 Silently Joshua said a prayer to Pollale, the Goddess of healing.
 When he was finished he received his reply.
 No voice spoke to him, but Joshua knew what needed to be done none-the-less.
 Quickly he pulled from the pouch a variety of herbs contained in small metal canisters.
 Using his wooden mortar and pestle Joshua mixed several dried herbs and fungi into a fine dust; an antidote to the poison that would have killed Suri if not for the slow poison spell he had cast earlier (a spell he sensed was about to expire).
 Now all he had to do to add a teaspoon or so of water to complete his poultice.
 Luckily he remembered he had a small amount of liquid remaining in his canteen.

 Joshua unscrewed the cap and titled the lip of the container into the wooden bowl, but no liquid was forthcoming.
 "What happened to my water?", a confused Joshua wondered out loud.
 The vessel did not appear to be leaking.
 Joshua tried Suri's canteen and found it was also empty.
 And still no sign of William.
 But wherever he had got to it was not what was most pressing at the moment, as Suri had less than a half hour remaining before the magic keeping the poison within her at bay expired.
-If that happened it would be to late.
+If that happened it would be too late.
 Suri would be dead within minutes.

 No comments: